 To make this data usable, it can be organized into specific personalities or behaviors that are commonly present in communities.
 We call these specific, refined, and defined groupings of geosocial activity “social segments.”

-Take for example, the social segment “Wellness.”
-This segment is driven by activity related to people focused on a healthy mind and body.
-They share on social media about topics such as vitamins, yoga, meditation, and exercise.
+Take for example, the social segment “Mindfulness & Spirituality.”
+This segment is driven by activity related to people focused on a meditation and related behaviors.
+They share on social media about topics such as breathing, gratitude, meditation, and healing.
 Once a segment has been identified, it can be measured anywhere in the world and compared across different geographies.

-For a list of nearly 100 personalities and behaviors that can be measured using geosocial data, download our taxonomy and data dictionary here.
+For a list of over 70 personalities and behaviors that can be measured using geosocial data, explore our taxonomy here.

 Social Data vs Geosocial Data